Wake-on-LAN: Waking up without operator presence

-If a machine that is not designed to support Wake-on-LAN is left powered down after power failure, it may be possible to set the BIOS/UEFI to start it up automatically on restoration of power, so that it is never left in an unresponsive state.
-A typical BIOS/UEFI setting is AC back function which may be on, off, or memory.
-On is the correct setting in this case; memory, which restores the machine to the state it was in when power was lost, may leave a machine which was hibernating in an unwakeable state.
+Machines that are not designed to support Wake-on-LAN may be left in a powered-down state after power failure.
+It may be possible to set the BIOS/UEFI to start such machines up automatically on restoration of power, so that it is never left in an unresponsive state.

 Other problems can affect the ability to start or control the machine remotely: hardware failure of the machine or network, failure of the BIOS/UEFI settings battery (the machine will halt when started before the network connection is made, displaying an error message and requiring a keypress), loss of control of the machine due to software problems (machine hang, termination of remote control or networking software, etc.), and virus infection or hard disk corruption.
-Therefore, the use of a reliable server-class machine with RAID drives, redundant power supplies, etc., will help to maximize availability.
-Additionally, a device which can switch the machine off and on again, controlled perhaps by a remote signal, can force a reboot which will clear problems due to misbehaving software.

-For a machine not in constant use, energy can be conserved by putting the machine into low-power RAM standby after a short timeout period.
-If a connection delay of a minute or two is acceptable, the machine can timeout into hibernation, powered off with its state saved to disk.

 Wake on Internet

 The originator of the wakeup signal (magic packet) does not have to be on the same local area network (LAN) as the computer being woken.
 It can be sent from anywhere using: